clach04/pysimplenote/README.md

 Home page https://github.com/clach04/pysimplenote

-Python tools / library for working with Simplenote by Automattic
+Python tools / library for working with Automattic's Simplenote.

 Tools for working with: